Yes, YOU can be good at sales. Here’s how

 My solo business is thriving, and I’ve gotten back the confidence I had in the corporate world.

 The pressure’s on when it’s your name on the door.
 But I’m proof you don’t need to be a pushy sales stereotype.

 Find what works for you, remember you’ve earnt the right to confidence, and go get ‘em.

-Do you have any little tricks that help you be better at sales?
+Do you have any little tricks that help you overcome your fear of selling?